Blade12629/OsuBeatmapPackInfos/README.md

 Contains a list of current beatmap packs from https://osu.ppy.sh/beatmaps/packs (this includes Standard, Spotlights, Theme and Artist/Album)

-List is updated automatically about every 12 ~ hours
+List is checked for updates automatically about every 12 ~ hours

 Need any help? contact me at discord: ??????#0284